- All girls and boys should get the HPV vaccine at 11-12 years old.

 What are the HPV vaccines?

-There are now three vaccines that protect young women against different types of HPV.
+There used to be three different vaccines that protect young women against 2, 4, or 9 different types of HPV.

 How does the HPV vaccine work?